ZeusEdge/Real-Life-Scenarios.md/Dual Website.md

+The first website is to be used across the whole world

+www.darey.io

-The second wen=bsite is a tooling app used internlly by the devops team.
+The second website is a tooling app used internlly by the devops team.
 It must not be publicly accessible to the entire world, only specific addresses must be allowed.

 www.tooling.darey.io